rbltracker/zabbix/README.md

 # RBLTracker Zabbix Plugin

 This is a very simple Zabbix plugin, written in bash, to integrate with the RBLTracker public API.
 This tool uses the command line `curl` tool to make an HTTPs GET request to a specific Zabbix formatted API URL.

 This script returns:

 * 0 when the "total_listed" value is 0.
-* > 0 when the "total_listed" value does not equal 0.
+* &gt; 0 when the "total_listed" value does not equal 0.
 * -1 when there is some other error, like an invalid API token.

 ## Installation

-1. Copy `check_rbltracker.sh` into your Zabbix plugins directory; this is most likely `<zabbix dir>/share/zabbix/externalscripts` depending on your plaform.
+1. Copy `check_rbltracker.sh` into your Zabbix plugins directory; this is most likely `<zabbix dir>/share/zabbix/externalscripts` depending on your platform.
 ```
 cp check_rbltracker.sh /usr/share/zabbix/externalscripts/
 ```